 Red Oni, Blue Oni: A good reason why Kakita (blue) and Matsu (red) were never going to be friends.
 Stereotypical members of both families also follow this line, which explains a good portion of the Lion/Crane rivalry.
 It should also be worth noting that the Akodo family of the Lion Clan also has some Blue Oni traits, leading to understandable tension with the Matsu.

-Training from Hell: Although it's not always reflected in actual characters from the family, the Matsu gempukku (coming-of-age ceremony) is horrifically vicious in the fluff; among the things the young Matsu samurai must do to be considered an adult are: demonstrate adequate skill with 20 different kinds of weapons, withstand a heavy beating with wooden swords without uttering a sound, and fight off temptation by fasting and meditating while in a room filled with delicious food.
+Training from Hell: Although it's not always reflected in actual characters from the family, the Matsu gempukku (coming-of-age ceremony) is horrifically vicious in the fluff; among the things the young Matsu samurai must do to be considered an adult are: demonstrate adequate skill with twenty different kinds of weapons, withstand a heavy beating with wooden swords without uttering a sound, and fight off temptation by fasting and meditating while in a room filled with delicious food.

 The Worf Effect: Has happened a lot to the Lion recently, particularly during the War of the Rich Frog and the Chagatai's Ambition storylines.